 If you’re looking for a quick chocolate fix, you’ve got to try these Brownie Cookies.

-And now you and I can enjoy all the best bits of a brownie – the fudginess, the crispy edges and that ridiculous chocolate chew – in under 40 minutes.
+And now you and I can enjoy all the best bits of a brownie – the fudginess, the crispy edges and that ridiculous chocolate chew – and the convenience of a cookie in one.

 When I was testing this Brownie Cookie recipe, I knew exactly what I wanted.
 Something that was definitely cookie sized and shaped but with one bite, was unmistakenly brownie-like.